 The exact causes of asthma are unknown, but genetics play a role.

-Certain conditions are known to trigger an asthma attack.
-These include:
+Things that are known to trigger an asthma attack are:

 - Exercise, especially in cold air—more common in teenagers